hiway/spritzbot/README.md

 Deploy to Heroku, setup the prerequisites and local workstation setup as laid out on: https://devcenter.heroku.com/articles/python

+Run a `heroku config:set ` command with all the environment variables in `credentials.sh`

 Then skip over to deploy your app to heroku, finally issue ``heroku ps:scale bot=1``.
 Do NOT scale to more than 1.